CONGREGATION HISTORY

 FORMS

-In the summer of 1948 it was decided that the Natalia Church of Christ members who resided in or near Lytle should form a congregation in Lytle.
-Concept became reality when a tent was raised by a brother Profitt of Oklahoma who came to conduct a tent revival meeting.
-The tent was set up on property now occupied by the Ram Store on what was formerly called the new Highway 81 (now 132) and is now called Main Street.
+In the summer of 1948, it was decided that the Natalia Church of Christ members who resided in or near Lytle should form a congregation in that city.
+Concept became reality when a tent was raised by a brother Profitt of Oklahoma who had come to conduct a tent revival meeting.
+The tent was set up on property now occupied by the Ram Store (now a Chevron station) on what was formerly called the new Highway 81 (now Highway 132) and is now called Main Street.
+This is at 15206 Main Street, Lytle, TX 78052.

-After this July 1948 Tent Revival Meeting, Lytle School Board granted permission for the newly formed congregation to meet in the High School band hall, a building that had been purchased by the school from the Hondo Air Force Base.
-That building had been previously used as a stockade and base jail at Hondo.
-When construction of the Primary School began, the building was purchased and moved to Big Foot where it stands today as a craft and gift shop.
+After this, during the July 1948 Tent Revival Meeting, the Lytle School Board granted permission for the newly formed congregation to meet in the High School band hall, a building that had been purchased by the school from the Hondo Air Force Base (closed in 1958).
+That building had previously been used as a stockade and base jail on the Air Force base.
+When construction of the Primary School began, the building was purchased and moved to Big Foot where it stands today as a craft and gift shop (as of January 2025, this can no longer be verified).
 The original bars from when it served as a jail are still on the windows.
-(The building originally stood where the Southeast corner of the Primary School campus is today).
+(The building originally stood where the Southeast corner of the Lytle Primary School campus is today).

 PIONEER